The Psychology of Colour Harmony - How Colours Affect Our Emotions

 In addition to the broad suggestions made by colour psychology, cultural and environmental factors should be taken into account when making a website.
 Different cultures have different ideas about what colours mean and how they are linked.
 You should also think about the website's surroundings and who you want to visit it when you choose colours.

-Using Color Harmony in Web Design
+Using Colour Harmony in Web Design

 Now that we know a lot about colour psychology and the rules of colour harmony, we can dive into how to use these things in web design.